Pavan7411/Pavan7411/README.md

 - 👋 Hi, I’m @Pavan7411
-- 👀 I’m interested in learning Python and Network Programming.
+- 👀 I’m interested in learning Python and Neural Network Programming.
 - 🌱 I’m currently learning Python in depth.
 - 💞️ I’m looking to collaborate on Python projects
 - 📫 How to reach me pchawhan8@gmail.com